AIDASweden/aida-pat-anonexcel/README.md

 ## Usage
 `py aida-pat-anonexcel.py anonymization-sheet.xlsx`

-Make a copy of anonymization-sheet.xlsx and fill it out.
-Follow instructions in sheet.
+Make a copy of anonymization-sheet.xlsx and fill it out according to instruction in sheet.
 Person should be the name of (possibly uncompressed) case export zipfiles with BLOCK_STAIN subdirectories.
 Running the above command puts anonymized images for export in subdirectory `anonymization-sheet_anon/` and updates